IhabBendidi/file-handling/Readme.md

 # Task 5

+### Purpose
+The purpose of this task is creating, without usage of any external library, an unified complex proximity query language for finding documents that contain specific content, and resolving successfully those queries.
+You can find [here](https://github.com/IhabBendidi/file-handling/blob/master/_/IRWS2019.pdf) more details about the specifics of the query language implemented in this task.

+### Implementation
 This task is about resolving queries about the documents, under a certain order and priorities.

 The ``-i`` flag is for the input file, of normal documents ( the first input file used).